 Furthermore, high blood glucose levels can cause inflammation, which after a certain period will overstimulate or dull the immune response.

 Without healthy networks of collagen, our skin might become brittle and stiff.
-Moreover, the collagen is necessary for the proper healing of wounds.
+Moreover, collagen is necessary for the proper healing of wounds.

 However, the signs of some of the complications might be persistent and painful, and sometimes they might need medical attention.